 The Studio also employs several qualified architects, furniture and product designers, visualisers and artists.
 The creative team is supported by a number of business staff, comprising an in-house marketing and communications team and accounts department.

 Iain is a founding member of David Collins Studio.
-For over three decades, he has helped to steer The Studio from its original incarnation – a staff of two, David and Iain, working from David’s living room – to a 60-strong globally-recognised brand and a leader in the design and delivery of architectural and interior design projects.
+Since 1988, he has helped to steer The Studio from its original incarnation – a staff of two, David and Iain, working from David’s living room – to a 60-strong globally-recognised brand and a leader in the design and delivery of architectural and interior design projects.

 From the outset, Iain played a key role in establishing the foundations of The Studio.
 He brought commercial rigour to the mix, complementing David’s creative ideas and vision, while acting as the guardian of the David Collins Studio brand and helping to develop the three core strands of the business: hotels & restaurants, retail, and residential.